 What to eat for good gut health

-There are a number of foods to include in your diet if you’re focusing on improving and maintaining good gut health.
+There are also number of foods to include in your diet if you’re focusing on improving and maintaining good gut health.

 - Fruits and vegetables contain lots of different types of fibre, which support positive gut bacteria.
 Eating lots of different kinds of plant-based foods can help to increase your gut bacteria diversity, which promotes a healthy weight.

 - Whole grains are also high in fibre and are digested by the bacteria Bifidobacteria, and may help with losing weight.

 - Foods rich in Polyphenol, including green tea, red wine and dark chocolate, are digested by the good kind of bacteria and promote the growth of even more.